- Pump Skid Systems

-Regulators are the #1 solution that could be added to diaphragm pumps.
-But they rarely are.
+Regulators are the #1 solution added to diaphragm pumps, but they rarely are.
 A regulator is to an AODD pump what a VFD is to motorized pumps.
 Regulators control the amount of airflow into the pump, regulating the stroke speed and extending the life of the diaphragm.
 Overpressurizing the diaphragm causes it to bubble out and fail faster than operation under normal conditions.

 Air compressors are very expensive to purchase and operate over time.
 No one wants to add more compressors.
 The addition of small regulators for air operated diaphragm pumps could mean big savings on energy costs as well as the purchase price of a new compressor.

 This was touched on earlier, but it bears repeating.
-Deadheading or running AODD pumps dry quickly destroys diaphragms.
+Running AODD pumps dry quickly destroys diaphragms.
 Enough said.

 A one-piece diaphragm is a diaphragm that can stand up to more pressure than a standard diaphragm.
-It has dimples that allow the diaphragm to roll with excessive pressure, therefore providing longer service.
+It has dimples that allow the diaphragm to roll with excessive pressure and provide longer service.